Updated 14 March 2018

 - describe the problem (where it occurred and what the problem was),

-- tell us where in the website you were having difficulty (by copying the URL from the browser address bar, or describing the web
+- tell us where in the website you were having difficulty (copy the URL from the browser address bar),

-- provide details about what you were trying to do, and why it was difficult or impossible to do it,
+- provide details about what you were attempting to do, and why it was difficult or impossible to do it,

-- provide details about your computer's operating system and any accessibility software and which browser you were using at the time.
+- detail any accessibility software yiou were using at the time.

 The W3C Web Accessibility Initiative offers useful advice to those providing feedback to website owners.

-- comply with the requirements of WCAG 2.0 Level A, and
+- general requirements of WCAG 2.0 Level A, and

 3rd Party Extensions

-- colour is not relied upon as a method of conveying information;
+- not use colour alone as the method of conveying information;

-- where forms are used they follow a logical tab sequence and make use of label elements to identify the input required;
+- use forms which follow a logical tab sequence and use labels to identify the input required;

-- website navigation uses an intuitive, logical, hierarchical structure based on the three-click rule to enable users to quickly find information.
+- use a website navigation structure that is intuitive and logical to enable users to quickly find information.